Join Amateur Winemakers of Ontario (AWO) and receive a number of great benefits, including:

 - Winetalk – an online winemakers’ forum

-- WineMaker Magazine (6 issues per year)
+- WineMaker Magazine (6 issues per year at at reduced rate to AWO members)

 - Entry of eligible wines in the annual provincial wine competition (Ontario residents only)